ppy/osu-wiki/news/2019-02-05-new-featured-artist-hyun.md

 As with all Featured Artist tracks, the works on **HyuN**'s listing are 100% free for use in mapping and modding, and come with a pre-timed base to help you get started.

-We'd also like to take a moment to share that this release will herald the end of the *exclusive* launch-accompanying beatmap releases from the Mappers' Guild.
-All new Featured Artist releases will from now on, be shared with the community at the same time, with no one group getting special dibs beforehand.
+We'd also like to take a moment to share that this release will herald the end of the *exclusive* launch-accompanying beatmap releases from the Mappers' Guild, at least for now.

 The Guild's not going anywhere however, and we have a new system in the works to help encourage mapping circles (har har) of all kinds to get involved with the amazing work of our superbly talented Featured Artists.